What is a sour crop? We all hear about it from time to time but hopefully will never experience it with our hens.

 There can be several causes of sour crop some of the most common includes:

 - A slow emptying crop – will cause ‘back-up’ of food.
-Food cannot be processed as quickly as it is eaten.
+They cannot process food as quickly as it is eaten.

 - Impacted crop – food cannot pass if the crop is impacted.

 - Antibiotics – treatment with antibiotics causes problems since the antibiotics kill good bacteria too.